 Four years old.
 This one stings a little.
 An overwhelmingly good and sad feeling, if I’m being completely honest.
 She’s happy and healthy, so to focus on anything else is a waste of time, but I cannot get past these feelings as we get ready to celebrate her this weekend.

-My ‘baby’ is turning four.
-The baby fat is long gone.
-She needs us a little less each day.
+My baby is turning four.
+The baby fat is gone.
+She needs her daddy and me less and less every day.
+She won’t stop growing.
 And we can’t even believe some of the things that come out of her mouth.
-Her imagination is out of control in the most awesome way.
+Her imagination is out of control in the best way.
 She’s brilliant and kind.
 Incredibly sweet, with a heart of pure gold.

 This past year was HUGE for her.
-She started preschool, made some new friends, is an absolute sponge.
-She has flashes of teenage attitude but comes back from it fast.
-She truly changed in BIG and BOLD ways.
+She started preschool, made some new friends, is an absolute sponge, and sometimes acts like a teenager (talks like one too).
+She truly changed in big and wonderful ways.

 Each year goes by faster than the last.
-Change comes after all of us, ready or not.
-In her next year –a gift to the whole family– I’m vowing to find ways to slow it all down more often.
+Change comes, ready or not.
+And I’m vowing to find was to slow it all down for us all whenever possible.